 These are normally rectangular pieces of wood with notches at the ends.
 You wrap the fiber around them and then use them to slide across your weaving.
 This much easier and time efficient than passing a big ball of yarn through your warp.
-Although there are different types of shuttles out there, the most common ones are the stick shuttle, the boat shuttle and the ski shuttle.
+Although there are different types of shuttles out there for different types of weaving yarn, the most common ones are the stick shuttle, the boat shuttle and the ski shuttle.
 They all come with their own pros and cons.
 The ski shuttle, for example, is ideal when you are using bulky yarn of fabric strips.

 Shed Stick / Weaving Sword

-The fringe twister is a handy little device that will help you give nice finish to your project.
-You can used them to tie the ends of you scarves, wind cords or make your own twist silvers.
+The fringe twister is a handy little device that will help you give a nice finish to your project.
+You can use them to tie the ends of your scarves, wind cords or make your own twist silvers.

 The weaving needle, also known as the tapestry needle, can be used to weave in loose yarn ends and to weave a different color or shape into an existing piece.
 They work similar to sewing needles, except that they don’t need to piece fabric, but is used to go through the warp and are normally used in small areas.
 The weaving needle can be made out of a variety of materials such as wood, metal or plastic.

 The weaving comb can come in all different kinds of sizes and are normally made from either wood or acrylic.
 They are used to firmly press down each new weft row as you go.
 This will make your weave stronger and look more consistent throughout.
 Alternatively, you could just use your fingers or a fork to even out the weft.